Similarity Index and Plagiarism

 What Is Plagiarism?

 Plagiarism is the act of presenting someone else’s ideas, discoveries, or written material as one’s own without proper citation.
-It constitutes an ethical violation and breaches academic integrity.
+Plagiarism constitutes an ethical violation and breaches academic integrity.
 For example, using an entire paragraph from another article without citing the source is considered plagiarism.

 Can a Work Have a Low Similarity Index and Still Contain Plagiarism?